Eco friendly travel has never been more important for our children, for our environment, and for our future!

 Exercise that same sensitivity when visiting religious or sacred sites.
 The World Travel and Tourism Council says that even if it’s permissible to take part in an activity, your actions should align with those for whom the site holds a deep significance.

-The keyword for all of these things is respect: for the environment, the location and the people who live there.
+The keyword for all of these things is respect: for the natural environment, the location and the local people who live there.

 12. Talk About Sustainable Travel